 A private chauffeur can be an excellent option for families and smaller groups.
 Leave the hassle of driving to your own chauffeur and guide who can share intimate local knowledge and allow you to enjoy your vacation.
 Private charters are available for group sizes ranging from couples to larger groups of 6 to 10 people.
-Plus, you have get the flexibility to craft your own schedule and experience.
-A private chauffeur offers both the flexibility if a self directed vacation plus all of the benefits of having a professional guide.
+Plus, you have got the flexibility to craft your own schedule and experience.
+A private chauffeur offers the flexibility if a self-directed vacation plus all of the benefits of having a professional guide.

 What about using public transportation?

 Public transportation is available all over Ireland and it is possible to get to most places using rail or bus.
 If you plan to use public transportation during your Ireland vacation, Transport for Ireland has both online as well as indispensable apps you can use for journey planning and real-time updates.

 Most cell phones will work in Ireland; be sure to check with your carrier before you leave as your carrier may need to update your PRL or make other changes to your configuration.
 When you contact your carrier, make sure to clarify international charges and roaming fees as data fees can add up quickly.
 Unless you have an international data plan at a reasonable rate, we recommend turning off data services on your phone and using Wi-Fi when available for browsing the Internet, checking email, Facebook, and the like.

 Country codes for dialing phone numbers in Ireland are: